NVIDIA/workbench-example-hybrid-rag/README.md

 # A Hybrid RAG Project on AI Workbench
-This is a [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) application with a customizable Gradio Chat app.
+This is an [NVIDIA AI Workbench](https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/) project for developing a [Retrieval Augmented Generation](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) application with a customizable Gradio Chat app.
 It lets you:
-* Embed your documents into a vector database running locally.
+* Embed your documents into a locally running vector database.
-* Use models like LLaMa 2 70B or Mixtral 7B in the **cloud** via NVIDIA inference endpoints.
+* Run inference in the **cloud** using NVIDIA inference endpoints for the following supported models:
-* Run quantized versions of Mistral 7B and LLaMa 2 7B **locally** on a GPU of 12 GB vRAM or higher.
+    * Mistral 7B
+    * Mixtral 8x7B
+    * Llama 2 13B
+    * Llama 2 70B
+* Run inference **locally** utilizing a local Hugging Face TGI server for the following supported models:
+    * Mistral 7B (4-bit, 8-bit, and no quantization)
+    * Llama 2 7B (4-bit, 8-bit, and no quantization)
+    * Other models may be specified using their Hugging Face tag
-* Use your own self-hosted **microservice** to run different models via NVIDIA NeMo Inference Microservices (NIMs).
+* Run inference with a self-hosted **microservice** using [NVIDIA Inference Microservices (NIMs)](https://www.nvidia.com/en-us/ai/) on any NIM-supported models.
+    * Remote microservice
+    * Local microservice (Docker users only)

 # Quickstart
-This is how to use this project to run RAG using inference via NVIDIA cloud endpoints.
-If you get stuck, go to ["Troubleshooting"](#troubleshooting).
+This section demonstrates how to use this project to run RAG using inference via NVIDIA cloud endpoints.

 ### Prerequisites
-- You need an NGC account to get an NVCF run key.
-[Create one here](https://ngc.nvidia.com/signin).
+- An [NGC account](https://ngc.nvidia.com/signin) is required to generate an NVCF run key.
-- You need an NVCF run key to access the NVIDIA endpoints.
-Once you have an NGC account, [create a run key here](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/ai-foundation/models/nv-llama2-70b-rlhf/api).
+- A valid NVCF key is required to access NVIDIA API endpoints.
+Generate a key [here](https://build.nvidia.com/mistralai/mistral-7b-instruct-v2) by clicking "Get API Key".
-- You need a Hugging Face API token.
+- A Hugging Face API token is recommended for access locally-running Llama 2 models.
 [See how to create one here](https://huggingface.co/docs/hub/en/security-tokens).

 ### Tutorial: Using a Cloud Endpoint

 <img src="./code/chatui/static/cloud.gif" width="66%" height="auto">

 1. [Install and configure](#nvidia-ai-workbench) AI Workbench locally and open up AI Workbench.
 Select a location of your choice.
-2. Fork this repo into <ins>your own</ins> GitHub account.
+2. Fork this repo into *your own* GitHub account.
-3. <ins>In AI Workbench</ins>:
+3. **Inside AI Workbench**:
-    - Clone the forked repo with the url. *<ins>Hint:</ins> Click `Clone` and enter the repo URL.*
+    - Click **Clone Project** and enter the repo URL of your newly-forked repo.
-    - The repo will clone and Workbench will build the container, which can take between 10 and 20 minutes.
+    - AI Workbench will automatically clone the repo and build out the project environment, which can take several minutes to complete.
-    - After the container builds, open the `Chat` app. *<ins>Hint:</ins> Click the green button at top right.*
+    - Upon `Build Complete`, select **Open Chat** by clicking the green button at the top right.
-    - When prompted, enter your Hugging Face token and NVIDIA NVCF run key as secrets.
+    - When prompted, enter your **Hugging Face token** and **NVIDIA NVCF run key** as project secrets.
+        - There is a known issue for build 0.44.8 where the secret may truncate when pasted.
+Alternatively, configure the secret by ``Environment`` > ``Secrets`` > ``NVCF_RUN_KEY`` > ``Configure``.
-    - Open the `Chat` again, and the Gradio app will open in a browser.
+    - Select **Open Chat**, and the Gradio app will open in a browser.
 This takes around 30 seconds.
-4. <ins>In the Gradio Chat app</ins>:
+4. **In the Gradio Chat app**:
+    - Click **Set up RAG Backend**.
+This triggers a one-time backend build which can take a few moments to initialize.
-    - Select the `Cloud` option and submit a query.
-The first query triggers a backend build, which takes a minute.
+    - Select the **Cloud** option and submit a query.
     - To perform RAG, select **Upload Documents Here** from the right hand panel of the chat UI.
          - You may see a warning that the vector database is not ready yet.
 If so wait a moment and try again.
-    - When the database starts, select **Update Database** and choose the text files to upload.
+    - When the database starts, select **Click to Upload** and choose the text files to upload.
     - Once the files upload, the **Toggle to Use Vector Database** next to the text input box will turn on.
     - Now query your documents!
 What are they telling you?
     - To change the endpoint, select a different model from the right-hand dropdown and continue querying.

+---
+**Next Steps:**
+* If you get stuck, check out the ["Troubleshooting"](#troubleshooting) section.
-For the other supported inference modes, check out the ["Advanced Tutorials"](#advanced-tutorials) section below.
+* For tutorials on other supported inference modes, check out the ["Advanced Tutorials"](#advanced-tutorials) section below.

+---

 ### NVIDIA AI Workbench
-<ins>Note:</ins> [NVIDIA AI Workbench](https://www.youtube.com/watch?v=ntMRzPzSvM4) is the easiest way to get this RAG app running.
+**Note:** [NVIDIA AI Workbench](https://www.youtube.com/watch?v=ntMRzPzSvM4) is the easiest way to get this RAG app running.
 - NVIDIA AI Workbench is a <ins>free client application</ins> that you can install on your own machines.
 - It provides portable and reproducible dev environments by handling Git repos and containers for you.
-- See how to install it here for [Windows](https://docs.nvidia.com/ai-workbench/user-guide/latest/how-to/install-windows.html), for [Ubuntu 22.04](https://docs.nvidia.com/ai-workbench/user-guide/latest/how-to/install-ubuntu-local.html) and for [macOS 12 or higher](https://docs.nvidia.com/ai-workbench/user-guide/latest/how-to/install-mac.html)
+- Installing on a local system?
+Check out our guides here for [Windows](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/windows.html), [Local Ubuntu 22.04](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/ubuntu-local.html) and for [macOS 12 or higher](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/macos.html)
+- Installing on a remote system?
+Check out our guide for [Remote Ubuntu 22.04](https://docs.nvidia.com/ai-workbench/user-guide/latest/installation/ubuntu-remote.html)

 ## Troubleshooting

 ### How do I open AI Workbench?
-- Make sure you [installed](#nvidia-ai-workbench) Workbench.
+- Make sure you [installed](#nvidia-ai-workbench) AI Workbench.
 There should be a desktop icon on your system.
-Double click it to start Workbench.
+Double click it to start AI Workbench.

     <img src="./code/chatui/static/desktop-app.png" width="10%" height="auto">

 ### How do I clone this repo with AI Workbench?
-- Make sure you <ins>opened</ins> Workbench.
+- Make sure you have opened AI Workbench.
-- Click on the `Local` location.
+- Click on the **Local** location (or whatever location you want to clone into).
-- If this is your first project, click the green `Clone Existing Project` button.
+- If this is your first project, click the green **Clone Existing Project** button.
-    - Otherwise, click "Clone Project" in the top right
+    - Otherwise, click **Clone Project** in the top right
-- Drop in the repo URL, leave the default path, and click `Clone`.
+- Drop in the repo URL, leave the default path, and click **Clone**.

     <img src="./code/chatui/static/clone.png" width="66%" height="auto">

-### I've cloned the project, but nothing seems to be happening?
+### I've cloned the project, but now nothing seems to be happening?
-- The container is building and can take between 10 and 20 minutes.
+- The container is building and can take several minutes.
-- Look at the very **bottom-right** of the Workbench window, you will see a `Build Status` widget.
+- Look at the very <ins>bottom</ins> of the Workbench window, you will see a **Build Status** widget.
 - Click it to expand the build output.
 - When the container is built, the widget will say `Build Ready`.
 - Now you can begin.